ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 ##Variable Descriptions from step 1 - Merges the training and the test sets to create one data set.
+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
+See 'features_info.txt' for more details.

 The originals X_test and X_train datasets are composed of the following variables:
 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y